-Wetlands at the preserve support such plant species as marsh marigold, skunk cabbage, trillium, jack-in-the-pulpit and cottonwood and, along with the surrounding forests, sustain wild turkey, eastern screech owls and great crested flycatchers.
+Wetlands support such plant species as marsh marigold, skunk cabbage, trillium, jack-in-the-pulpit and cottonwood and, along with the surrounding forests, wild turkey, eastern screech owls and great crested flycatchers.

 The Conservancy is working to protect the headwaters of Big Darby Creek from the many threats it faces, including invasive species and man-made changes to natural stream flow.

 The Conservancy relies on dedicated volunteers to manage invasive species like honey suckle so that native plants may thrive.